How to Have a Social Life on a Budget, Even When Your Friends Spend More

 How to Deal: Weddings are super special occasions, and the idea of missing out on a good friend’s ceremony because of cash constraints can make you consider stretching your budget just this one time.

 Hold off until you ask yourself this: “Will I look back six months from now and be glad that I chose to spend outside my plan?”
 Your answer will likely depend on the closeness of your friendship and whether you could find a way to save for the event without depriving yourself, says clinical psychologist Anne Brennan Malec, PsyD.
 But if in six months you think you’ll still be on the hook for wedding-related expenses you put on plastic or rebuilding the emergency fund you dipped into, skipping it may be the responsible option.

-“Let your friend know you simply don’t have the funds you would need to attend the wedding without digging yourself into a precarious financial hole,” suggests psychologist Irene S. Levine, Ph.D, producer of The Friendship Blog.
+“Let your friend know you simply don’t have the funds you would need to attend the wedding without digging yourself into a precarious financial hole,” suggests psychologist Irene S. Levine, Ph.D.
 “Tell her you’ll be there in spirit and want to find a way to celebrate afterwards.”

 One idea: When the wedding hoopla has died down and the couple is back in town, invite them over for an Insta-worthy brunch or treat them to their favorite locally sourced bistro.
 And carve out time during the evening to go through their wedding photo stream or video with them, so you can relive each part of the nuptials and experience their joy as if you were there.

 You’ve been asked to chip in on an expensive present for a friend, but it’s well above the amount you were planning to spend.